alanmitchell/bmon-website/guide/use-data.md

 <br>{: #image21}*X vs Y Scatter Plot for a Heating System Without an Outdoor Reset
 Curve*{: .small_text}

-The X Y scatter plot for this heating system does not have an outdoor reset curve because the supply temperature remains essentially constant at the range of outdoor temperatures.
+The X vs Y scatter plot for this heating system does not have an outdoor reset curve because the supply temperature remains essentially constant at the range of outdoor temperatures.